 A study of the principles of academic governance, including the nature and function of church-related institutions of higher education, with attention to the responsibilities of leaders in academic affairs, student services, business affairs, development, and general administration.
 May be taken under DE7375-1.
 Offered every three years.
 3 hours.

 EML5315 Introduction to Christian Mentoring and Coaching

 This course is a practical introduction to mentoring and coaching.
 Attention is given to biblical principles, definitions, models, techniques, and available resources, with an emphasis on applications in counseling and leadership contexts.
-May also be credited in the Department of Biblical Counseling.
+May also be credited in the Department of Counseling Ministries.
 3 hours.

 EML5320 Christian School Administration

 A course designed to prepare students to serve as principals, superintendents, and other administrative leaders in Christian schools at the elementary and secondary levels.
 May be taken under DE7375-1.
 Offered every three years.
 3 hours.

 EML5325 Legal and Financial Issues in Ministry